-Audi Q7 hybrid costs, insurance, warranty & tax
+Audi Q7 hybrid running costs, insurance, warranty & tax

 Relatively speaking, the Audi Q7 TFSI e has the potential for low running costs, especially for business users